HU90m/dotfiles/setup/cloud_hugom/README.md

 password and the nextcloud user password of the database.
 One will have to set the passwords in these files before running.

-The nextcloud instance's persistent data is stored in `/var/www/cloud_hugom/` and the database's data is stored in `/var/lib/maria_container/`.
+The database's data is stored in `/var/lib/maria_container/` and the nextcloud instance's persistent data is stored in `/var/www/cloud_hugom/` and `/mnt/NogginlessStomach/Cloud/nextcloud_data/`.
 One may have to create these directories before running the containers.

 The containers are run with user and group ids of 1002, so a new user is